PROFESSIONAL POSTGRADUATE YEAR (INFORMATION SECURITY) - 2021/2

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-• Evidence of advanced subject-specific knowledge in the chosen area of cybersecurity study;
+- Evidence of advanced subject-specific knowledge in the chosen area of cybersecurity study (in part 1)

-• Evidence of ability to work as an independent, critical and competent cybersecurity professional
+- Evidence of ability to work as an independent, critical and competent cybersecurity professional (in part 1+ part 2)

-• Ability to carry out primary applied research and/or development work
+- Ability to carry out primary applied research and/or development work (in part 1)

-• Ability to report technical findings in writing clearly and effectively;
+- Ability to report technical findings in writing clearly and effectively (in part 1)

-• Ability to arrive at sound conclusions and recommendations based on original research/development and/or testing;
+- Ability to arrive at sound conclusions and recommendations based on original research/development and/or testing (in part1)

-• Ability to critically reflect on their professional experience and plan their professional development.
+- Ability to critically reflect on their professional experience and plan their professional development (in part 1 and part 2)

-• A comprehensive Professional Development Portfolio documenting the students personal and professional development and career management skills throughout the duration of the programme.
+-- the soft-skill part, -- on the students' personal and professional development and career management skills throughout the duration of the programme.

-Formative assessment includes a 1,000-word placement project proposal and the individual submissions of all the elements of the Professional Development Portfolio.
+Formative assessment includes a 1,000-word placement project proposal for the technical part, and the "logs" of meetings with the supervisors.

 Feedback will be provided in written and verbal format throughout the duration of the module.

-- • To guide students in applying the knowledge from their InfoSec MSc programme to research and/or development in a specific organisational setting, during an internship
+- Apply academic knowledge to work activities andprocesses in practice, i.e., guide students in applying the knowledge from their InfoSec MSc programme to research and/or development in a specific organisational setting, during an internship

-- • To provide students with experience of conceptualising practical issues occurring in organisations in research/development terms, designing research studies or taking part in significant development work, in ways that generally lead to evidence-based solutions and recommendations that they would be capable to articulate.
+- Enable students to mature through the evaluation of theirplacement experiences, i.e., provide students withexperience of conceptualising practical issues occurring inorganisations in research/development terms, designing research studies or taking part in significant development work, in ways that generally lead to evidence-basedsolutions and recommendations that they would becapable to articulate.

-- • To allow students to specialise and apply their learning in an area that is relevant and of interest to them.
+- Support students to develop and apply new skills appropriate to their professional setting in which they areworking., i.e., allow students to specialise and apply their learning in an area that is relevant and of interest to them.

-- • To enable students to develop advanced employability skills relevant to appropriate, graduate-level job roles in areas relevant to their programme of study.
+- Enable students to develop advanced employability skills relevant to appropriate, graduate-level job roles in areasrelevant to their programme of study.

 C - Cognitive/analytical